Doctor insights on:

 Normal stage : It is a normal stage in the development of a cild.
 By the age of 3 the child should begin to separate much easie.
 From your question it has probably started in your child bye fear of strangers usually begins about 9 months of age.
 This separation anxiety is normal so don't worry.
-All normal children go through it an come out of it being confident children. ...Read more
+All normal children go through it a come out of it being confident children. ...Read more

 My husband stole my 8m old from me for a month & now he show no emotion.
 It's not separation anxiety ...
 Someone said it just baby anxiety.
 What is it?

-Separation anxiety: is a normal part of child development which starts in infancy with stranger anxiety.
-It gradually subsides around the age 5 -6 yrs. by the time kids go to school it should be minimal to absent.
+Separation anxiety: Is a normal part of child development which starts in infancy with stranger anxiety.
+It gradually subsides around the age 5 -6 yrs.
+By the time kids go to school it should be minimal to absent.
 If it is exaggerated, speak to a psychologist since it could be a sign that something else is happening (abuse or phobias). ...Read more

 My baby is 9 months and all of a sudden he will not go into his crib.
 Is this separation anxiety?
 If so what do I do?

 Stay calm: Separation anxiety is a normal developmental milestone at 9-12 months that means your baby has " object permanence, " a mental representation of someone/something he can't see.
-Tell him you're leaving in a calm manner, saying, "i'll be back" and say, "i'm back" when you return.
+Tell him you're leaving in a calm manner, saying, "I'll be back" and say, "I'm back" when you return.
 Practicing leaving for short periods helps him learn both the words and that he can trust your consistent return. ...Read more

 Be consistent: Separation anxiety is a normal phase of infant/child development.
 It may seem severe even if it's pretty normal, esp if baby is loud &intense &/or you are highly sensitive to crying.
-Be reassuring & go! the child needs to learn to trust you & nanny, trust you'll come back & know that he'll be well taken care of while you are away.
+Be reassuring & go!
+The child needs to learn to trust you & nanny, trust you'll come back & know that he'll be well taken care of while you are away.
 Give your baby that experience, & the sep anxiety will soon lessen. ...Read more

 My 12 year old son is starting to have separation anxiety about going to a 3-week summer camp.
 Is this normal?
 What can I do?